rorosaurus/esp32-hub75-driver/README.md

 ## FAQ
 I plugged everything in, and I don't see anything on my LED panel!
 * Is your code configured correctly?
 Right pinout?
 Right panel size, scantype, etc.?
 * Is the PCB plugged into the panel correctly?
-It's possible to be 1 pin too high or too low.
+It's possible to accidently plug in 1 pin too high or too low on the panel input.
 Check it is properly inserted and each pin aligns properly.